 Jessica's Notes

 - I used two thick slices of fresh sourdough bread for the meatballs, but any white bread will work.
-You want approximately 2 cups of torn up bits and pieces of bread.
+You want approximately 2 cups of torn-up bits and pieces of bread.

-- If you don't think you'll be eating all the soup in one sitting, I recommend cooking the pasta separately and adding to individual serving bowls rather than cooking the pasta in the soup pot.
+- If you don’t think you’ll be eating all the soup in one sitting, I recommend cooking the pasta separately and adding it to individual serving bowls rather than cooking the pasta in the soup pot.

 - I used a mixture of all three leafy greens- curly endive, escarole, and spinach (see images above).